50 Years of Experience in NJ Bankruptcy Law

 • Facilitating the protection of certain assets as allowed under the Chapter 7 bankruptcy code

-• Preparing you and representing you at the trustee hearing where decisions will be made about discharging your debt with your creditors
+• Preparing you and representing you at the trustee hearing, where decisions will be made about discharging your debt with your creditors.

 Chapter 13 Bankruptcy Relief in New Jersey

-bankruptcy chapter 13A Chapter 13 Bankruptcy is designed for people who have some regular income over and above their current living expenses (for food, rent, clothing, utilities, etc.).
+A Chapter 13 Bankruptcy is designed for people who have some regular income over and above their current living expenses (for food, rent, clothing, utilities, etc.).
 Chapter 13 bankruptcies also frequently involve efforts to “save” homes from foreclosure proceedings in appropriate circumstances.
 Contact a Firm attorney today to determine whether a Chapter 13 bankruptcy would be appropriate for you.

 Generally, in a Chapter 13 bankruptcy, you are allowed to “restructure” your debts and pay them back in an organized fashion over time.
 You do this by establishing a repayment plan – which can be three, four or five years– for your debts, and making regular payments under that plan to the Court-appointed trustee.